Date: November 21, 2019

 Sonikebana gets its name from the refined Japanese art form of flower arranging called Ikebana, which involves the careful arrangement of plant matter in order to reveal something already present (but hidden) in the materials being arranged.
 Sonikebana offers a similar mode of experience, where each change in the orientation of a speaker will cause a change to the piece itself.
 Visitors are encouraged to play with the installation, exploring careful listening and active participation via their repositioning of the speakers.

-9:30 am: Martin Parker will introduce the installation and its aims and give a short performance with the speakers.
+10:00 am: Martin and Anna will introduce the installation and its aims and give a short performance with the speakers.

 12:00 – 2:00 pm Quatuor Bozzini Concert

 Venue: Watchtower Gallery